 Friends don't like to constantly see all your junk for sale.
 The Facebook widget is best used when you have something unusual, unique, or that has a great story.
 For example, one seller I know had some Christmas ornaments from her father-in-law.

 It was a crate of Russian blown glass ornaments.
 Very interesting and a beautiful set of vintage ornaments.
 This is the kind of item that may be hard to find, nostalgic, or collectible and your Facebook friends may be interested in purchasing them.
-(The story about these ornaments has an interesting twist.)

 Try Facebook Buy/Sell Groups